-- Phone scams: Someone may call you, pretending to be from Nexo, asking you to provide your username, password and other information in order to access your Nexo account.
+- Calls: Someone may call you, pretending to be from Nexo, asking you to provide your username, password, or other information.

-Nexo will never call, email or SMS/instant message you and ask you for your password.
-If anyone contacts you claiming to be from Nexo and asks for sensitive information, do not reply and report them to our support team.
+Nexo will never call, email, or SMS/instant message you proactively and ask you for your username or password.
+If anyone contacts you personally claiming to be from Nexo and asks for sensitive information, do not reply and report them to our support team.
 Our support team is available 24/7 so don’t hesitate to get in touch.

-3. Malware: This is an advanced method where scammers gain access to your devices through sophisticated software programs that allow them to take control of your computer, steal your passwords or other sensitive information you may have saved on them.
+This kind of account hack is done through software.
+Scammers gain access to your devices through complex programs that allow them to take control of your devices and steal your passwords or other sensitive information you may have saved on them.

-- Strong password security: Use a unique, strong password with at least 16 characters and never share it or reuse it on other websites.
-Password managers make it easy to generate and store strong passwords.
-Nexo recommends LastPass, but there are several alternatives.
+- Create a strong password: Use a password with at least 16 characters.
+Do not share it or use it for other accounts.
+Password managers can help you generate and store strong passwords.
+We recommend LastPass, but there are many alternatives.

 - Enable two-factor authentication (2FA): This is an added level of security that requires a unique code every time you log in to an account.
-The code is generated by your device, which is required in addition to your username and password.
+The code is generated by your device and is required in addition to your username and password.

-- Protect your email account: Keep your email account secure to ensure that nobody can access your Nexo account through your email account.
+- Protect your email: Keep your email address secure so that nobody can access your Nexo account through your email.
 Most email providers support 2FA.

-- Don’t share sensitive information: Nexo employees will never ask you for your password, 2FA code or ask you to authorise transactions.
+- Do NOT share personal information: Nexo employees will never ask you for your password or 2FA code, neither will they ask you to authorize transactions.

-- Check the URL: Before signing into Nexo or clicking an advert, ensure that you are on www.nexo.io.
+- Check the URL: Before signing into Nexo or clicking an ad, make sure you are on www.nexo.io.
 Scammers will often use similar URLs, so be sure to check carefully.

-- Lock your account: If you suspect your account has been compromised, contact our support immediately using our 24/7 live chat.
+- Lock your account: If you suspect your account has been compromised, contact our support team immediately.

-Nexo cannot be held responsible for a loss of funds where you have fallen victim to one of these attacks as stated in our Wallet Terms & Conditions, but we will do everything in our power to help prevent such situations and assist you in securing your account.
+Nexo cannot be held responsible for a loss of funds if you fall prey to a scam as stated in our Wallet Terms & Conditions.
+Regardless we will do everything in our power to help prevent such situations and assist you in securing your account.